zinserjan/mocha-webpack/docs/installation/cli-usage.md

 `--require` is a known mocha option that lets you execute files before your tests would be required.
 It's useful for setup stuff like initializing `jsdom`.

-`--include` does something similar, expect that the files will be included into the webpack bundle.
+`--include` does something similar, except that the files will be included into the webpack bundle.
 But like `--require` it will be executed before your tests.

 ### --watch

-Starts mocha-webpack in watch mode and automatically compiles & tests when a file change occur.
+Starts mocha-webpack in watch mode and compiles & run your tests automatically when a file change occur.
 Unlike mocha, mocha-webpack analyzes your dependency graph and run only those test files that were affected by this file change.